arthurduboks/photo-app/README.md

-# README.md for React Image Gallery Application 🖼️🌟
+# React x Vite Photo App 🖼️🌟

 ## Project Overview 📖

-This project is a React-based web application designed to display a stunning gallery of images fetched from the Unsplash API.
+This project is a React-based (Vite) web application designed to display a stunning gallery of images fetched from the Unsplash API.
 It includes dynamic search capabilities, pagination, and smooth, engaging animations using Framer Motion.

 ## Features 🚀